phorton1/base-apps-gitMUI/docs/change_detect.md

 #
 #		head_id = HEAD - the commit the repo is at
 #		master_id = refs/heads/$branch - the most recent commit in the main branch
-#		remote_id = refs/remotes/origin/$branch - the last sync with github
+#		remote_id = refs/remotes/origin/$branch - the last sync with gitHub
 #
 # Invariants:
 #